AlexPedre/TrenoLEGO/README.md

    </tr>
    <tr>
     <td align="center">Fixed 5V 2A board.
 Perfect to power old 4,5V motors</td>
     <td align="center">5 to 9V adjustable power & charger.
-This board is perfect to be inserted into 88000 battery holder</td>
+This board is perfect to be inserted into LEGO 88000 battery box</td>
     <td align="center">Smaller version on the previous module.
 Perfect for super-small projects</td>
    </tr>
   </table>